Thierry Lévy: The Clairvaux break-out

 In another case which hit the headlines in 1999 he appeared - not for the first time - before the Assizes Court at Troyes, on this occasion pleading the case of the so-called Clairvaux escapees.
 The Advocate General had called for an across the board application of life sentences.
 Due to security concerns the court was transformed into "a bunker" for the three weeks of the hearing.
-Following recapture, the men were on trial in connection with their an escape from Clairvaux Prison, which they had undertaken in September 1992.
+Following recapture, the men were on trial in connection with their escape from Clairvaux Prison, which they had undertaken in September 1992.
 The escape had involved the deaths of Marc Dormont, a prison guard, and Rémy Morard, an inmate, both killed in crossfire.
 The court evidently accepted Lévy's submissions that none of the escapees had killed anyone, either during the escape or while subsequently "on the run".
 Lévy succeeded in persuading the nine juror-assessors the life sentences would be unprecedented under the circumstances and excessive.
 The jurors settled for terms of imprisonment for his seven clients of between six and twenty years.
 It was a victory of sorts, but it triggered a new media outburst in which Thierry Lévy renewed his attack on the justice system.